 In this area of Human Resource Management (HRM), many analyses and studies are conducted that are relevant to employee performance.
 This involves recording a lot of data.
 It’s usually about a specific factor that is relevant to HRM.
 Examples can be productivity per employee, revenue per employee, training costs, and so on.

-HR Analytics is not just about collecting data on employee performance, but also tries to offer insight into different processes within the organisation.
+HR Analytics is not just about collecting data and data analytics on employee performance, but also tries to offer insight into different processes within the organisation.
 It does so by collecting information about the process.
 This information can then be used to improve the process with Business Process Re-engineering (BPM).

 Value for the organisation?